 Immediately following a passing, decisions must be made.
 This is not necessarily unique, as in all religions, the family must make arrangements.

 Many common burial traditions violate Jewish custom, however.
-Practices by modern morticians are forbidden by Jewish law and are considered a violation of the body.
+Jewish law forbids practices by modern morticians, as they are considered a violation of the body.
 They are viewed as disrespectful to the deceased.

 The grieving families must take these restrictions into consideration when making decisions.
 In some cases, there are no official documents left by the departed with specific guidelines.

 Within the immediate moments after a death, holy rituals are conducted.
 A few primary factors are taken into consideration.
-First and foremost: the dignity of the deceased must be preserved.
+Maintaining the dignity of the deceased is first and foremost.
 The body must return to the earth from which it came.
 The soul must receive guidance and strength throughout its spiritual journey.

 Directly following the moment of death, those present recite the “True Judge” blessing, “Baruch Dayan Ha’emet.”
 This translates to “blessed be the true judge.”
 The complete version of this prayer is said during the funeral service, along with the Kaddish.